Dustin Douglas & The Electric Gentlemen ‘Break It Down’ at album release show in Wilkes-Barre on June 2

 Before this show, the band will bring their critically-acclaimed “Stevie Ray Vaughan Retrospective” back to the River Street Jazz Cafe (667 N. River St., Plains) on Saturday, May 12 at 9:30 p.m.
 Tickets, which are $10 in advance or $15 at the door, can be purchased online via HoldMyTicket.

-With the reputation of being one of the area’s hardest working musicians, Dustin Douglas (born Dustin Drevitch) brings an energy to the stage and delivers some hard-rocking blues with an attitude that’s all his own.
+With a reputation as one of the area’s hardest working musicians, Dustin Douglas (born Dustin Drevitch) brings an energy to the stage and delivers some hard-rocking blues with an attitude that’s all his own.
 Since the time he learned to walk, he had a guitar in his hands and a song in his soul.
 Performing his first show at the age of 13, Douglas has never stopped, first gaining popularity with his original power trio, Lemongelli.
 Lemongelli released three independent records and shared the stage with Heart, Cheap Trick, Def Leppard, and Eddie Money, to name a few.

 Becoming one of the most sought-after live and session guitarists in Northeastern Pennsylvania, Douglas joined the legendary Pennsylvania rock band The Badlees, in which he recorded “Epiphones and Empty Rooms” and supported Bob Seger on his 2013 arena tour.

 In 2014, Douglas released “Black Skies and Starlight,” his first solo record, to rave reviews.
-Self-proclaimed as “a mix of big guitars with pop-laced hooks and an alternative attitude,” “Black Skies and Starlight” propelled Dustin back into the lead role, leaving his side-man days behind.
+Self-proclaimed as “a mix of big guitars with pop-laced hooks and an alternative attitude,” “Black Skies and Starlight” propelled him back into the lead role, leaving his side-man days behind.

 Beginning to play the drums at the age of 10, Tommy Smallcomb grew up in a drumming family.
 His father, brother, nephews, and sister all found themselves behind the kit.
 Playing his first gig at the age of 14, He became one of the region’s premier session and live drummers, working with John Plantania of Van Morrison on his solo material and touring the East Coast with Strawberry Jam, supporting such acts as Steppenwolf and Edgar Winter, among others.